Soba101/fictional-waste-doodoo/new-pi/README.md

 3. Download the YOLO model:
    - Download the quantized YOLO model from [YOUR_MODEL_DOWNLOAD_URL]
    - Place it in the `models` directory as `best_integer_quant.tflite`
+   - The model should be in TFLite format for optimal performance

 ### 3. Configure the Device